isovalent/ebpf-docs/docs/linux/helper-function/bpf_redirect_peer.md

 <!-- [HELPER_FUNC_DEF] -->
 Redirect the packet to another net device of index _ifindex_.
 This helper is somewhat similar to **bpf_redirect**(), except that the redirection happens to the _ifindex_' peer device and the netns switch takes place from ingress to ingress without going through the CPU's backlog queue.

 The _flags_ argument is reserved and must be 0.
-The helper is currently only supported for tc BPF program types at the ingress hook and for veth device types.
+The helper is currently only supported for tc BPF program types at the ingress hook and for veth and netkit target device types.
 The peer device must reside in a different network namespace.

 ### Returns